JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

 Define the classes and interfaces you are going to implement in the common code.

-1. In the `commonMain/kotlin` directory, create the `org.jetbrains.base64` package.
+1. In `commonMain/kotlin`, create a new `org.jetbrains.base64` directory.
-2. Create the `Base64.kt` file in the new package.
+2. Create the `Base64.kt` file in the new directory.
 3. Define the `Base64Encoder` interface that converts bytes to the `Base64` format:

     ```kotlin